kimtae55/Simple-GWAS-Tutorial/README.md

 ## Assumption: You have SNP data in PLINK format
 <img src="https://github.com/kimtae55/GWAS-End-to-End-Tutorial/blob/main/figs/plink.png" width="600">

 In my case, I use Plink data (.bed, .bim, .fam files) downloaded from the ADNI1, ADNI2, and ADNIGO studies.
+For simplicity, all data, scripts, and outputs will be located in a single working directory.

 ## What are the necessary steps in a GWAS?